 While mirrorless cameras are grabbing all the headlines at the moment, don’t think DSLRs are dead and buried.

 A DSLR is still the cheapest way to get a camera with interchangeable lenses and a viewfinder (you’ll find most entry-level mirrorless cameras don’t have viewfinders).
-At the other end of the scale, almost all professional sports, press and wildlife photographers choose full-frame DSLRs over every other camera type.
+On the other end of the spectrum, nearly all professional sports, press, and wildlife photographers prefer full-frame DSLRs over any other camera type.